TomHodson/command_line_slides/task2.md

 ```
 You only have to run `chmod +x` once for each new script.

 ## A more complex script
 Now let's start another script that prints the size of each txt file in the working directory.
-Call it `filesizes.sh`
+Call it `filesizes.sh`.
+In principle you could type this all out into the command line itself, but it gets hard to type out a multiline command without making a mistake!

 ### Getting all the txt files in the working directory
-We will use something called a glob pattern.
-A glob pattern is a string which the command line interpreter will expand into a list of files matching the pattern.
+We will use something called a wilcard (or glob pattern).
+A wildcard is a string which the command line interpreter will expand into a list of files matching the pattern.

 They're easiest to understand by example:
 ```bash